Charles Hoskins: Politics, royal commission and dispute with NSW Government

 The company issued a writ in March 1912, and then filed its case in June 1912, claiming £150,000 in damages.
 In the meantime, other events were favourable to Hoskins; the industrial dispute ended in an uneasy peace, in April 1912, and, later in 1912, the company won a contract to supply rails and fishplates for the new Trans-Australian Railway—after convincing the Commonwealth authorities that it could meet the product specification—and a large order of water pipes for the new national capital.
 The hearing of Hoskins' case was postponed until 1913.
-As time passed, pending the court hearing, the inadequacies of the plant at Lithgow—ultimately the root cause of the N.S.W.
-Government's dissatisfaction—were being rectified, as Hoskins rapidly expanded the plant and increased its both its capacity and capability.
+As time passed, pending the court hearing, the inadequacies of the plant at Lithgow—ultimately the root cause of the NSW Government's dissatisfaction—were being rectified, as Hoskins rapidly expanded the plant and increased its both its capacity and capability.